zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 With chaining in place, our implementation is pretty complete.
 But we've completely ignored error handling.

 ## Rejecting Promises

-*We're about to switch gears a bit.
-Great time to take a break.
-I'll wait.*

 When something goes wrong during the course of a Promise, it needs to be **rejected** with a *reason*.
 How does the caller know when this happens?
 They can find out by passing in a second callback to `then()`

 ```javascript